 Joshua A. Klein is editor-in-chief of Mortise & Tenon Magazine.
-He has been selected for the Early American Life Directory of Traditional American Crafts from 2015-2020 for his authentic approach to period furniture making, and has presented about historic craftsmanship at museums around the United States.
-He has written articles for Popular Woodworking and American Period Furniture, and is author of Hands Employed Aright: The Furniture Making of Jonathan Fisher (1768-1847) ( Lost Art Press, 2018), Another Work is Possible (Mortise & Tenon, 2020), and Joined: A Bench Guide to Furniture Joinery (Mortise & Tenon, 2020).
-Joshua, his wife, and their three sons also maintain an active and growing homestead on the coast of Maine.
+He has presented about historic craftsmanship at museums around the United States and has written articles for Fine Woodworking, Popular Woodworking, and American Period Furniture.
+Klein is author of four books, including Joined: A Bench Guide to Furniture Joinery (Mortise & Tenon, 2020), and Worked: A Bench Guide to Hand-Tool Efficiency (Mortise & Tenon, 2022).
+Klein also serves as Associate Fellow in Mechanical Arts at Greystone Theological Institute.
+He, his wife, and their three sons are currently restoring an 1821 cape on the coast of Maine.

 Grace Cox lives in mid-coast Maine with her husband, daughter, and son.
 Her passion for cultivating relationships and helping others along with her pursuit of personal growth and new knowledge sparked her journey with Mortise & Tenon.
 Equipped with a vast background in customer relations and project management, she looks forward every day to communication through customer service and providing assistance behind the scenes for M&T. Grace loves nature and can be found spending much of her free time paddling, hiking, and exploring the outdoors with her family.